What Do Courier or Messenger Do?

 What work experience do I need to become a Courier or Messenger?

-Those interested in being a Courier or Messenger may also be interested in:
+Those thinking about becoming a Courier or Messenger might also be interested in the following careers:

 Career changers with experience as a Courier or Messenger sometimes find work in one of the following fields: